juanbossco/webstore/README.md

 * NOTE: No database was implemented in this POC.
 An in-mem storage system was implemented.

-SQL for transactional features, i.e. Creating Products No-SQL to store Order and Cart data
+SQL database (relational database) for transaction oriented applications, frequent and short transactions.
+No-SQL for storage and fast retrieval of data, i.e. Order history.

 ### Caching

 ---

-Products and Cart services can impplement caching, not implemented in this POC, but some caching strategies can be implemented, i.e. in-mem caching or redis
+Product and Cart services can impplement caching to cache the Customer's cart and product information until an Order is placed for that Cart.

 ### ElastiSearch

 ---

-Index Orders using ElasticSerach to support certain functionalities that require querying Orders history, i.e. Search orders
+* Optional

+Index data to support search functionality.

 ## Project folder structure
 ---